Mad-Ez-Domains

 Rely on CleanTalk for Seamless Spam Prevention

-To handle spam comments on our clients’ websites, we rely on the CleanTalk Antispam plugin, and it truly works wonders.
-CleanTalk is great as it doesn’t burden users with Captchas, tricky questions, puzzles, or math problems.
+To handle spam comments on our ‘clients’ websites, we rely on the CleanTalk Antispam plugin, which works wonders.
+CleanTalk is excellent because it doesn’t burden users with Captchas, tricky questions, puzzles, or math problems.
 Instead, it operates seamlessly in the background.

 When a visitor writes a comment or registers on the site, CleanTalk sends action parameters to its cloud service for analysis.
 If the visitor is legitimate, the comment gets published without interruption.
-If it detects a spam bot, CleanTalk swiftly blocks the comment or registration attempt.
+CleanTalk swiftly blocks comments or registration attempts if it detects a spam bot.
 Easy!

 Jay Kavanagh, Creative Director, DesignStack Ltd